-Efficacy data from sixty-nine (69) trials conducted in 2006 in Alberta, Saskatchewan and Manitoba were submitted by the applicant to establish the LER for wild oats, green foxtail, yellow foxtail, volunteer oats, volunteer canary seed and volunteer proso millet.
+Efficacy data from sixty-nine (69) trials conducted in 2006 in Alberta, Saskatchewan and Manitoba were submitted to establish the lowest effective rate for wild oats, green foxtail, yellow foxtail, volunteer oats, volunteer canary seed and volunteer proso millet.
 All trials were conducted as randomized complete block design experiments with 4 replicates.
 Treatments included Axial 100EC at 30, 45 and 60 g ai/ha along with the adjuvant Adigor at 0.7 L/ha.

-Based on the data made available for review and on the data made available for the original submission for pinoxaden (REG2006-14), the rate of 60 g ai/ha of pinoxaden + 0.7 L/ha of Adigor Adjuvant was confirmed as the rate of application for the control of wild oats, green foxtail, yellow foxtail, volunteer oats, volunteer canary seed and proso millet.
+Based on the data made available for review and on the data made available for the original application for pinoxaden (refer to REG2006-14), the rate of 60 g ai/ha of pinoxaden + 0.7 L/ha of Adigor Adjuvant was confirmed as the rate of application for the control of wild oats, green foxtail, yellow foxtail, volunteer oats, volunteer canary seed and proso millet.